-The Records Retention Section is responsible for imaging every document submitted to the Retirement Systems in whatever form (email, mail, fax, hand-delivered, etc.) submitted.
-A record of submitted documents is electronically scanned/uploaded into each individual or employer's file where it will be kept for historical purposes.
+The Records Retention Section is responsible for imaging every document submitted to the Retirement Systems in whatever form received (email, mail, fax, hand-delivered, etc.).
+A record of submitted documents is electronically scanned/uploaded into each individual or employer's file where it will be used to process a member or employer request and maintained for historical purposes.